A Local Teen's Guide to Eating in Atlanta

 Food Terminal

-Food Terminal has a giant menu of food with many Asian street food choices.
-Order something new to try and a milk tea, and maybe one of the friendly robots will deliver it to your table.
+Food Terminal has a giant menu including many Asian street food choices.
+Order something new to try plus a milk tea and maybe one of the friendly robots will deliver it to your table.

 White Windmill Bakery & Cafe

-The White Windmill is a cafe that not only has assorted drinks and coffee, but also a case full of Asian-inspired baked goods and a sandwich bar.
+The White Windmill is a cafe with assorted drinks and coffee, and also a case full of Asian-inspired baked goods and a sandwich bar.

-Where: 5881 Buford Highway NE (with more locations)
+Where: 5881 Buford Highway NE (and more locations)

 BBQ to Try